 Ultraviolet radiation in medicine, devices, indications, methods.
-The use of ultraviolet radiation in children and adults
+The use of ultraviolet irradiation in children and adults

 The sun sends us light, heat and ultraviolet (UV) radiation.
-We are all exposed to ultraviolet radiation from the sun, as well as from artificial sources used in industry, trade and other sectors of the economy.
+We are all exposed to ultraviolet radiation from the sun and artificial sources used in industry, trade and other sectors of the economy.

-The area of ultraviolet radiation includes waves in the range of 100 - 400 nm and is conventionally divided into three groups:
+The ultraviolet radiation region includes waves in the range of 100 – 400 nm and is conventionally divided into three groups:

 • UV-A (UVA) (315–400 nm)